 Building Resilience in Guinea-Bissau through a Shock-Responsive Social Protection System

-Today, less than 5% of public and private sector workers have access to social insurance.
-The programme aims to strengthen the capacity of national institutions to develop, implement, finance and deliver a shock-responsive social protection system.
-This will include the design of a financing framework and the outline of a registry system and testing delivery mechanisms through the implementation of a pilot non-contributory emergency social protection scheme in three target vulnerable regions.
+The project aims to strengthen the capacity of national institutions to develop, implement, finance and deliver a shock-responsive social protection system.
+The JP plans to do so by a) supporting the Government on the policy level with the development of a social protection policy, the design of a financing framework and the outline of a registry system; and b) testing delivery mechanisms through the implementation of a pilot non-contributory emergency social protection scheme in three target vulnerable regions: Bolama Bijagos, Tombali and Gabu.

 WFP, UNICEF, UNPF